helm/helm/docs/securing_installation.md

 Because of the relative longevity of Helm, the Helm chart ecosystem evolved without the immediate concern for cluster-wide control, and especially in the developer space this makes complete sense.
 However, charts are a kind of package that not only installs containers you may or may not have validated yourself, but it may also install into more than one namespace.

 As with all shared software, in a controlled or shared environment you must validate all software you install yourself _before_ you install it.
 If you have secured Tiller with TLS and have installed it with permissions to only one or a subset of namespaces, some charts may fail to install -- but in these environments, that is exactly what you want.
 If you need to use the chart, you may have to work with the creator or modify it yourself in order to use it securely in a mulitenant cluster with proper RBAC rules applied.
+The `helm template` command renders the chart locally and displays the output.

+Once vetted, you can use Helm's provenance tools to [ensure the provenance and integrity of charts](provenance.md) that you use.

 ### gRPC Tools and Secured Tiller Configurations

 Many very useful tools use the gRPC interface directly, and having been built against the default installation -- which provides cluster-wide access -- may fail once security configurations have been applied.
-RBAC policies are controlled by you or by the cluster operator, and either can be adjusted for the tool, or the tool can be configured to work properly within the contraints of specific RBAC policies applied to Tiller.
+RBAC policies are controlled by you or by the cluster operator, and either can be adjusted for the tool, or the tool can be configured to work properly within the constraints of specific RBAC policies applied to Tiller.
 The same may need to be done if the gRPC endpoint is secured: the tools need their own secure TLS configuration in order to use a specific Tiller instance.
 The combination of RBAC policies and a secured gRPC endpoint configured in conjunction with gRPC tools enables you to control your cluster environment as you should.

 ## Best Practices for Securing Helm and Tiller

 The following guidelines reiterate the Best Practices for securing Helm and Tiller and using them correctly.

 1. Create a cluster with RBAC enabled
-2. Configure each Tiller gRPC to use TLS
+2. Configure each Tiller gRPC endpoint to use a separate TLS certificate
 3. Release information should be a Kubernetes Secret
 4. Install one Tiller per user, team, or other organizational entity with the `--service-account` flag, Roles, and RoleBindings
-5. Use Helm with the `--tiller-tls-verify` flag to enforce verification
+5. Use the `--tiller-tls-verify` option with `helm init` and the `--tls` flag with other Helm commands to enforce verification

 If these steps are followed, an example `helm init` command might look something like this: